-Projectile aerodynamics models aerodynamic forces on projectiles without compromising their ability to hit targets.
+Projectile Aerodynamics models the aerodynamic forces acting on projectiles without compromising their ability to hit targets.

 You can use this feature to simulate curve effect seen in sports such as football, baseball, golf (draw/fade), etc. You can also use it to simulate wind, air drag, or implement creative weapons, like boomerangs.

-Templates are "high-level" prefabs that contain all essential components needed for specific use cases, with no-code/low-code development capability.
+Templates are "high-level" prefabs that contain all essential components needed for a range of use cases, with no-code/low-code development capability.

-To control the template with scripting API, make sure Controlled By Another Script is turned on in the inspector.
-Otherwise, the template has a default behavior: launching when the left mouse button is pressed.
+To control the launcher with scripts, make sure Controlled By Another Script is turned on in the inspector (otherwise, the template has a default behavior: launching when the left mouse button is pressed),

 public class LaunchController : MonoBehaviour{ [SerializeField] AeroProjectileLauncher launcher; [SerializeField] Transform target; void Update() { launcher.AimAt(target.position); if (Input.GetMouseButtonDown(0)) { launcher.Launch(); } }}